dusixx/rs-node-battleship/README.md

 By default `HTTP_PORT=8181`

-### ℹ️ NOTES
+## ℹ️ Notes

 Keep in mind that the `game bot` isn't very smart.

-It doesn't understand that when it hits, it should hit adjacent cells to kill.
+It doesn't hit neighboring cells to kill.

 But it never hits the same cell twice.

+Have fun!

 ## 🆘 In case something goes wrong